-Subordinated Debt Rating: A+ Preferred Shares Rating: A The A rating is in the third highest category and indicates an assessment of high credit quality and low credit risk.
-The capacity for payment of commitments is considered strong, but may however, be more vulnerable to changes in circumstances or in economic conditions than is the case for higher ratings.
+Rating: A+ Rating: A

+The A rating is in the third highest category and indicates an assessment of high credit quality and low credit risk.
+The capacity for payment of obligations is considered strong, but may however, be more susceptible to changes in circumstances or in economic conditions than that of higher ratings.